biribiribiri/sparky/README.md

   * `1`: 1.76 kHz, 0.75 milliseconds

 It is important for there to be no phase discontinuities in the modulating signal (Continuous Phase Frequency Shift Keying, CPFSK).
-The initial phase (-90 degrees) also appears to be important.
+See (implementation for more detail)[pkg/dt2300ncp/dt2300ncp.go].

 Command format: